| Title: | Join Tables Together on Inexact Matching |

 match_fun |

-TRUE or FALSE as to whether they are a match.
-Can be a list of functions
+FALSE as to whether they are a match.
+Can be a list of functions one for

 multi_by |